JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 ## 2. (Optional) Install _Oh My Zsh_ :necktie:
 It is optional but, in order to easily manipulate your Terminal configuration, you can install `Oh-My-Zsh` following these instructions:<br/>

 ### 2.1.
-Install _zsh_
+Installing _zsh_

 Open the Ubuntu app installed from the App Store.
-We will now install zsh:
+Now install zsh:

 ````
 sudo apt-get install zsh